About

 Material in the Comments section is contributed by others.
 We can’t vouch for its accuracy and it doesn’t necessarily reflect our opinions.
 We reserve the right to remove comments that are clearly off-topic or highly offensive; but otherwise we’ll leave the comments alone.

 Unless noted otherwise, the author of each post owns the copyright on that post.
-(Commenters might own the copyright on their comments — ask a copyright lawyer — but we assume that commenters give our readers permission to redistribute or use their comments under the same terms that apply to our material on which they are commenting.)
+(Commenters may own the copyright on their comments – ask a copyright lawyer – but we assume that commenters give our readers permission to redistribute or use their comments under the same terms that apply to our material on which they are commenting.)
 Everything else that is copyrightable is copyrighted by Edward W. Felten, J. Alex Halderman, and Dan S. Wallach.
 Thanks to the Sonny Bono Copyright Term Extension Act of 1998, our copyrights on this site will expire early in the 22nd century.

 Creative Commons License

 Unless noted otherwise, material on Freedom to Tinker is licensed under a Creative Commons Attribution-Noncommercial 3.0 United States License.
-If you'd like to discuss alternative licensing terms, contact Ed Felten.